tonbo-io/tonbo/bindings/python/README.md

 See [examples](example/README.md) for more information.

+### Roadmap

+- Remote storage API mapping and test
+- Integrate with other Arrow analytical tools

 ## Development

 This assumes that you have Rust and cargo installed.
 We use the [pyo3](https://github.com/PyO3/pyo3) to generate a native Python module and use [maturin](https://github.com/PyO3/maturin) to build Rust-based Python packages.

 First, follow the commands below to build a new Python virtualenv, and install maturin into the virtualenv using Python's package manager, pip:

 ```bash
 # setup virtualenv
 python -m venv .env